ofcitszen/DIA-Warehouse-Robot/README.md

 In the main menu:
 - Press "Start" to start a single simulation for the chosen Settings.
-- Press "Test" to run 10 simulations for 9 predefined logical combinations of settings and output the results into a text file
+- Press "Test" to run 10 simulations for 24 predefined, logical combinations of settings and output the results into a text file (Estimated time: 3 hours)
-- Press "Test All" to run 10 simulations for all combinations of settings and output the results into a text file in the same folder as the .exe file.
+- Press "Test All" to run 10 simulations for all 1568 combinations of settings and output the results into a text file in the same folder as the .exe file.
+(Estimated time: 196 hours)
 - Press "Settings" to change the Settings.
 - Press "Quit" to close the program.